 We’re off to the winter races, so to speak.
 Although some parts of the country are still having warm weather, winter is on the way.
 And the season of colds and flu will be upon us.
 Read my article, “How to Beat Cold Symptoms, with Natural Remedies,” for helpful tips.

 Although the Recipe Redux challenges are no longer active, they were a great motivation to try something new.
 Here was the challenge for the month of October.

 So, it’s with this month’s Recipe Redux challenge that I present this Creamy Vegan Sauerkraut Soup.
-A warm, comforting bowl of immune boosting goodness including celery, onions, carrots, and potatoes and white beans, which have great fiber.
+A warm, comforting bowl of immune-boosting goodness, including celery, onions, carrots, potatoes, and white beans, which have great fiber.

 The big immunity boost comes from the sauerkraut.

-You may have seen cabbage soup, in fact, I have an Irish Cabbage Soup recipe, but I hadn’t heard of sauerkraut soup until recently.
+You may have heard of cabbage soup, in fact, I have an Irish Cabbage Soup recipe, but I hadn’t heard of sauerkraut soup until recently.

-But sauerkraut is one of my favorite dishes so I really wanted to try this.
-It’s often served with sausage so you could add sliced vegan sausage to the recipe if that sounds good to you.
+But sauerkraut is one of my favorite dishes, so I wanted to try this.
+It’s often served with sausage, so you could add sliced vegan sausage to the recipe if that sounds good.

 More Recipe Redux Challenge Recipes: